grapestone5321/Kaggle-Live-Coding/README.md

 ### 35. Softmax from Scratch | Kaggle

+### 47. Anonymizing Tweets | Kaggle

+### 48. Making text sound old-timey with transformers (Part 4) | Kaggle

+### 49. Making text sound old-timey with transformers (Part 3) | Kaggle

+### 50. Making text sound old-timey with transformers (Part 2) | Kaggle

+### 51. Making text sound old-timey with transformers (Part 1) | Kaggle

+### 52. Making text sound old-timey with transformers (Python)! | Kaggle

+### 53. Analyzing survey results with R | Kaggle

+### 54. Text-Based Dashboards | Kaggle

+### 55. RNNs for Sarcasm Detection | Kaggle

+### 56. Tensorflow in R for Quora Insincere Questions Classification | Kaggle

+### 57. Mapping the Data Science Package Ecosystem | Kaggle

+### 58. What are Kaggler's favorite packages? | Kaggle

+Join Kaggle Data Scientist Rachael as she works on data science projects!

+This week, we'll be looking at what R & Python packages Kagglers use the most in their public kernels.

+### 59. Tokenizing for NLP | Kaggle

+### 60. How to turn text into structured data for NLP | Kaggle

+### 61. Mapping fair trade chocolate with geopandas | Kaggle

+### 62. How to come up with unique ideas for projects | Kaggle

+### 63. Putting together your data science portfolio | Kaggle

+### 64. Graphing entity co-occurrence in online rumors (part 2) | Kaggle

+### 65. Graphing entity co-occurrence in online rumors (part 1) | Kaggle

+Join Kaggle data scientist Rachael live as she works on data science projects!

+### 66. Named Entity Recognition | Kaggle

+### 67. Reproducing a Paper in 60 Minutes | Kaggle

+Join Kaggle Data Scientist Rachael as she attempts to replicate a paper... in just 60 minutes.

+### 68. Does Undergraduate Major Affect Coder's Ethics? | Kaggle

+Join Kaggle Data Scientist Rachael as she uses data from the Stack Overflow Developer's survey to investigate whether a survey-taker's undergraduate degree affects how likely they are to say that they'd work on a project they consider unethical.

+### 69. Deep Learning with GPUs (part 3) | Kaggle

+### 70. Deep Learning with GPUs (part 2) | Kaggle

+### 71. Deep Learning with GPUs (part 1) | Kaggle

 ### 72. Q&A | Kaggle

 Join Kaggle Data Scientist Rachael for something a bit different: a question and answers episode!